 Winston-Salem Rescue Mission

 The Rescue Mission has been around since 1967 and their primary focus is offering men’s addiction programs that are scripture-based.
 They help men that come out of prison, jail, hospitals, detoxes, and those who are needing lengthier programs to help with their progress.
 There are opportunities to volunteer in multiple capacities from the food pantry to the clothing ministry and can be found here: https://www.wsrescue.org/volunteer/.
-On October 22nd, they will have a virtual banquet and will be sharing with the community what the Rescue Mission is doing.

 If you are interested in doing a home camp experience that would be outside, socially distanced, in their backyard, please let Rev. Meg Gaston know and she will help coordinate with the homes.

 Crossnore school and children’s home currently has forty-three kids in their care right now.
 Currently, the foster care team needs new suitcases or duffle bags.
 Something new for when the children leave or arrive at Crossnore.

 Our partners with Forsyth Jail and Prison do transition work so that once released the inmates are equipped for a more successful re-entry.

 GreeNest takes things that we all have been blessed with but can no longer put to good use and have found new homes for them.
 Those in our community who are transitioning into sustainable housing can use donated and gently used household items.
 In addition to furniture donations, they are in need of volunteers to help with the lifting and moving of furniture.
 If you are interested in volunteering, sign up here.